modin-project/modin/docs/development/architecture.rst

 represents an overwhelming majority of operations and behaviors.

 This API can be implemented by other distributed/parallel DataFrame libraries and plugged in to Modin as well.
-Create an issue_ or discuss on our Discourse_ or `Slack <https://modin.org/slack.html>`_ for more information!
+Create an issue_ or discuss on our `Slack <https://modin.org/slack.html>`_ for more information!

 The :doc:`Core Modin Dataframe </flow/modin/core/dataframe/base/index>` is responsible for the data layout and shuffling, partitioning, and serializing the tasks that get sent to each partition.
 Other implementations of the